Downs Syndrome

 • Additional support with educational needs

-TOM TIP: When asked by an examiner about the management of a complex multi system disorder such as Down’s syndrome, always start your answer with “management would involve members of the multidisciplinary team”.
-This allows you to list the common members, pick up most of the marks and impress your examiners without knowing any specific treatments.
+TOM TIP: When asked by an examiner about the management of a complex multi-system disorder such as Down syndrome, start your answer with “management will involve the multidisciplinary team”.
+This allows you to list the team members, pick up marks, and impress your examiners without knowing specific treatments.

 • Echocardiogram to diagnose cardiac defects